beyondstorage/beyond-ctl/docs/rfcs/91-enhance-ls-command.md

 ```
 -a, --all
-    list all files
+    list all files or objects, and in-progress multipart uploads
 --format
-    long -l
--l  use a long list format
+    short --short
 --multipart
     list in-progress multipart uploads
 -R, --recursive
     list subdirectories recursively
+--short
+    show by short format
 --summarize
     display summary information (number of files, total size in human readable format)
 ```

 ### Usage

+The command list files or objects, with simple additional information (long format) by default, including object mode, size, last modified time and name.
+If --short option is specified, byctl will show by short format.

 - all type
   - -a, --all option will show files or objects and multipart upload tasks, whose file or object name starts with the specified prefix.
-  - It returns top-level subdirectory names instead of contents of the subdirectory, which in default show by short format (output only the file name).
+  - It returns top-level subdirectory names instead of contents of the subdirectory, which in default show by long format.
-  - The usage also supports -l, -R and --summarize options.
+  - The usage also supports --short, -R and --summarize options.

-- long format
-  - -l option will show the file or object with object mode, size, last modified time and name.
-  - The usage also supports -a or --multipart and -R, --summarize options.

 - multipart option
-  - --multipart option will show the in-progress multipart upload tasks, whose object name starts with the specified prefix. byctl will show the init time and uploadId meanwhile.
+  - --multipart option will show the in-progress multipart upload tasks, whose object name starts with the specified prefix. byctl will show the init time and upload id meanwhile.
-  - The usage also supports -l and --summarize options.
+  - The usage also supports --short and --summarize options.

 - recursive option
   - -R, --recursive option means list command will be performed on all files or objects under the specified directory or prefix.
-  - The usage also supports -l and --summarize options.
+  - The usage also supports -a, --short and --summarize options.

+- short format
+  - --short option ignores all additional information, which means that only the file or object name and upload id for multipart upload task are displayed.
+  - The usage also supports -a, --multipart, and -R options.

 - summarize option
   - --summarize will display summary information, including number of files and total size.
-  - The usage also supports -a or --multipart, and -l, -R options.
+  - The usage also supports -a or --multipart, and -R options.

 ### Examples

 ```
 1)  byctl ls s3:
-    dir1 obj1 obj2

-2)  byctl ls -l s3:
     dir            0 Nov 02 06:53 dir1
     read      903899 Nov 02 06:53 obj1
     read          18 Nov 02 01:51 obj2

+2)  byctl ls --short s3:
+    dir1 obj1 obj2

 3)  byctl ls --multipart s3:
-    obj3 obj4
+    part 15754AF7980C4DFB8193F190837520BB      0 Nov 02 06:54 obj3
+    part 3998971ACAF94AD9AC48EAC1988BE863      0 Nov 02 01:55 obj4

-4)  byctl ls -a s3:
+4)  byctl ls --multipart --short s3:
-    dir1 obj1 obj2 obj3 obj4
+    15754AF7980C4DFB8193F190837520BB obj3
+    3998971ACAF94AD9AC48EAC1988BE863 obj4

-5)  byctl ls -a -l s3:
+5)  byctl ls -a s3:
     dir                                        0 Nov 02 06:53 dir1
     read                                  903899 Nov 02 06:53 obj1
     read                                      18 Nov 02 01:51 obj2
     part 15754AF7980C4DFB8193F190837520BB      0 Nov 02 06:54 obj3
     part 3998971ACAF94AD9AC48EAC1988BE863      0 Nov 02 01:55 obj4

+6)  byctl ls -a --short s3:
+    dir1 obj1 obj2
+    15754AF7980C4DFB8193F190837520BB obj3
+    3998971ACAF94AD9AC48EAC1988BE863 obj4

-6)  byctl ls --summarize s3:
+7)  byctl ls --summarize s3:
+    dir                                        0 Nov 02 06:53 dir1
+    read                                  903899 Nov 02 06:53 obj1
+    read                                      18 Nov 02 01:51 obj2
     Total Objects: 3
        Total Size: 882.7 KiB

-7)  byctl ls -a -l --summarize s3:
+8)  byctl ls -a --summarize s3:
     dir                                        0 Nov 02 06:53 dir1
     read                                  903899 Nov 02 06:53 obj1
     read                                      18 Nov 02 01:51 obj2